-Bacteria usually enter through small breaks in the skin that result from scrapes, punctures, surgery, burns, fungal infections (such as athlete's foot), and skin disorders.
+Bacteria usually enter through small breaks in the skin that result from scrapes, punctures, surgery, burns, fungal infections (such as athlete's foot), animal bites, and skin disorders.
 Areas of the skin that become swollen with fluid (edema) are especially vulnerable.
 However, cellulitis can also occur in skin that is not obviously injured.

-The first symptoms od cellulitis are redness, pain, and tenderness over an area of skin.
+The first symptoms of cellulitis are redness, pain, and tenderness over an area of skin.
 These symptoms are caused both by the bacteria themselves and by the body’s attempts to fight the infection.
 The infected skin becomes hot and swollen and may look slightly pitted, like an orange peel.
 Fluid-filled blisters, which may be small (vesicles) or large (bullae), sometimes appear on the infected skin.
 The borders of the affected area are not distinct, except in a form of cellulitis called erysipelas.

 Laboratory identification of the bacteria from skin, blood, pus, or tissue specimens (called a culture) usually is not necessary unless a person is seriously ill or has a weakened immune system or the infection is not responding to drug therapy.

 When cellulitis affects the same site repeatedly, especially the leg, lymphatic vessels may be damaged, causing permanent swelling of the affected tissue.

-People with rapidly spreading cellulitis, high fever, or other evidence of serious infection are hospitalized and given antibiotics by vein (such as oxacillin or nafcillin).
+People with rapidly spreading cellulitis, high fever, or other evidence of serious infection or who have not been helped by the drugs taken by mouth are hospitalized and given antibiotics by vein.
 Also, the affected part of the body is kept immobile and elevated to help reduce swelling.
 Cool, wet dressings applied to the infected area may relieve discomfort.
 Disorders that increase risk of developing cellulitis in the future (for example, athlete's foot) are treated.

 Symptoms of cellulitis usually disappear after a few days of antibiotic therapy.
-However, cellulitis symptoms often get worse before they get better probably because, with the death of the bacteria, substances that cause tissue damage are released.
+However, cellulitis symptoms often get worse before they get better, probably because, with the death of the bacteria, substances that cause tissue damage are released.
 When this release occurs, the body continues to react even though the bacteria are dead.
 Antibiotics are continued for 10 days or longer even though the symptoms may disappear earlier.

 Abscesses are cut open and drained.

-dicloxacillinNo US brand name|
+|No US brand name|